LindySez | Recipes

 • Heat the oven to 450°F.

-Place your ramekins into the oven for 10 minutes; add the fat (1 tablespoon per ramekin) and return to the oven for 5 -7 minutes more, or until the fat is hot. (if the fat is already hot from you roasting pan, you can shorten the time to 3 - 5 minutes - you want it sizzling hot).
+Place your ramekins into the oven for 10 minutes; add the fat (1 tablespoon per ramekin) and return to the oven for 5 -7 minutes more, or until the fat is hot. (if the fat is already hot from the roasting pan, you can shorten the time to 3 - 5 minutes - you want it sizzling hot).

 • Cook for 15 - 20 minutes, or until browned and puffy.
 Serve immediately.